 Devotee in front of the Boudhanath Stupa.

-Dharmashala, last stop before the Larke La Pass.
-It has been a short long night before heading out to the Larke Pass, leaving at 4:30 in the morning.
+Dharmashala, last stop before the Larke La PassA short sleep before heading out to the pass, leaving at 4:30 in the morning.
 Not the most comfortable place, but the only accommodation around, so... no choice.
 Amazing views though.
-Early in the morning before dawn I was ready for a night capture, but in the time I took for a hot tea, the clear dark sky got filled with dense clouds.
+Early in the morning before dawn I was ready for what seemed to be a very nice photo of the starry sky over the pass, but during the 1o mins I took for a hot tea, dense clouds broke in, covering the clear dark sky.
 No luck in this case.

 One of those smiles...